Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{lemma} Let $w \in \FC(\C_{n})$.
 Then $\a(d_{w})=1$ if and only if $w$ is of type I. \end{lemma}

-\begin{proof} First, assume that $\a(d_{w})=1$.
-If $w$ is non-cancellable, then by Lemmas \ref{lem:image zigzag} and \ref{lem:image wsrm}, $w$ must be of type I. Assume that $w$ is not non-cancellable.
-Then there exists a sequence of weak star reductions that reduce $w$ to a non-cancellable element.
-By Lemma~\ref{lem:weak star preserve a-value}, each diagram corresponding to the elements of this sequence have the same $\a$-value as $d_{w}$, namely $\a$-value 1.
-Since the sequence of weak star operations terminates at a non-cancellable element and the diagram corresponding to this element has $\a$-value 1, the non-cancellable element must have $n$-value 1, as well (again, by Lemmas \ref{lem:image zigzag} and \ref{lem:image wsrm}).
-Since weak star operations preserve the $n$-value (Corollary \ref{cor:weak. star ops preserve n-value}), it must be the case that $n(w)$ was equal to 1 to begin with.
-Therefore, $w$ is of type I. Conversely, if $w$ is of type I, then according to Lemma~\ref{lem:image zigzag}, $\a(d_{w})=1$. \end{proof}
+\begin{proof} First, suppose $\a(d_{w})=1$.
+If $w$ is non-cancellable, then by Lemmas~\ref{lem:image zigzag} and~\ref{lem:image wsrm}, $w$ must be of type I. On the other hand, assume $w$ is not non-cancellable.
+Then there exists a sequence of weak star reductions that reduces $w$ to a non-cancellable element.
+By Lemma~\ref{lem:weak star preserve a-value}, each diagram corresponding to the elements of this sequence has the same $\a$-value as $d_{w}$.
+Since the sequence of weak star reductions terminates at a non-cancellable element and the diagram corresponding to this element has $\a$-value 1, the non-cancellable element must also have $n$-value 1 by Lemmas~\ref{lem:image zigzag} and~\ref{lem:image wsrm}.
+Since weak star reductions are a special case of ordinary star reductions, it follows from Lemma~2.9 in~\cite{Shi2005b} that any sequence of weak star reductions applied to $w$ will preserve the $n$-value.
+It follows that $n(w)=1$, and so $w$ is of type I. Conversely, if $w$ is of type I, then according to Lemma~\ref{lem:image zigzag}, $\a(d_{w})=1$. \end{proof}

 \begin{lemma} Let $w \in \FC(\C_{n})$.
-Suppose that there exists $i$ with $1<i < n+1$ such that $s_{i+1}$ does not occur between two consecutive occurrences of $s_{i}$ in $w$.
-Then one or both of the following must be true about $d_{w}$: \begin{enumerate}[label=\rm{(\roman*)}] \item the western end of the simple representation of $d_{w}$ is vertically equivalent to the diagram in Figure~\ref{Fig177}, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator $d_{j}$ and the free horizontal arrow indicates a continuation of the pattern of the same shape.
-Furthermore, there are no other occurrences of the generators $d_{1}, \dots, d_{i}$ in the simple representation of $d_{w}$.
+If $1<i < n+1$ such that $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ and there is no entry labeled by $s_{i+1}$ occurring between them, then one or both of the following must be true about $d_{w}$: \begin{enumerate}[label=\rm{(\arabic*)}] \item The western end of the simple representation of $d_{w}$ is vertically equivalent to the diagram in Figure~\ref{fig:diagram version main zigzag lemma}, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator $d_{j}$ and the free horizontal arrow indicates a continuation of the pattern of the same shape.
+Furthermore, there are no other occurrences of the generators $d_{1}, \dots, d_{i}$ in the simple representation of $d_{w}$; \item $\a(d_{w})=1$. \end{enumerate} \end{lemma}